panchomb/ie-exercise-3/modules/compute/gallery/image/README.md

 ### Parameter: `excludedDiskTypes`

 List of the excluded disk types.
 E.g. Standard_LRS.
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `galleryName`

+The name of the parent Azure Shared Image Gallery.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `hyperVGeneration`

 The hypervisor generation of the Virtual Machine.</p>- If this value is not specified, then it is determined by the securityType parameter.</p>- If the securityType parameter is specified, then the value of hyperVGeneration will be V2, else V1.
 - Required: No
 - Type: string
 - Default: `''`